Last Updated on by

 Ensure you find a design that gives you the option of attaching some t-tracks.
 Doing this, you can find a piece of ¾ inch plywood that better supports the timber you are cutting.

 Your ability to lock down the fence firmly to the table is quite important.
 Make sure that the fence cinches down well and that it does not move, especially at the back.
-Some good fences have a micro adjust feature that enables you to dial in perfect cuts of wood when resawing.
+A good fence will have a micro adjust feature that enables you to dial in perfect cuts when resawing.

 Bandsaws’ precision and its accuracy are what makes the difference between a happy-to-use bandsaw, and one that frustrates you with every use during a resaw.